grouzen/hakyll-mnedokushev-me/posts/2014-11-30-github-driven-blogs-concept.md

 ---
 title: Github Driven Blogs concept
 tags: github, imagination, fun
-description: I just thought it would be cool to make blogging service based on github and git.
+description: I just thought it would be cool to make blogging service based on github and git
 ---
 While I was hanging out today with my friends, suddenly, I realized that the github can be used as a blogging platform.
 The principle is pretty simple: